cpina/qnetload/README.md

 Then just use `qnetload` to launch it.

-It is possible to install qnetload in Debian 12 (Bookworm) or Ubuntu 22.04 (Jammy Jellyfish) building from source:
+If you want to install it for an older Debian (e.g. Debian bookworm 12) or Ubuntu jammy jellyfish 22.04), or just want to build from source:

 ```
 # Ubuntu: